nathandroberts/sparta-sinatra-videos/README.md

 # sparta-sinatra-videos

+### What went well:
+Using the rMVC way of creating page content.

+### Challenges
+Linking the stylesheet from the root directory location.

 ### Brief
 Your aim is to create a new resource of your choice for example *Posts* for a Blog site or *Cars* for a Transport site.